Home Insurance

 How Much Does it Cost to Water Your Garden?

-Our research shows that households with a water meter could spend around £55 per month of their household budget by watering their garden for an hour a day.
-During a long, dry summer those with a large garden could spend over £200 keeping their plants hydrated.
-According to Water UK, around 50% of UK households have a water meter installed, so a significant proportion of households are affected by garden watering costs.
+Our research shows that households with a water meter could spend around £86 per month of their household budget by watering their garden for an hour a day.
+During a long, dry summer those with a large garden requiring 1.5 hours of hosepipe watering a day could spend over £500 keeping their plants hydrated from June through September.
+According to Gov UK, around 60% of UK households have a water meter installed, so a significant proportion of households are affected by garden watering costs.

 chart showing costs to water your garden over the summer